MemberPress Integration

 If you’re creating a subscription or payment plan within ThriveCart then when the user is created in your MemberPress site, you might initially be concerned that there isn’t a subscription showing in MemberPress for them.
 This is completely normal.

-Subscriptions within MemberPress are related to their own internal subscriptions feature and not something they allow us to use via their API.
+Subscription access management within MemberPress is related to their own internal subscriptions feature and not something they allow us to use via their API.

 Instead, what we do is update your customers ‘transactions’ with each recurring payment.
 This keeps their access alive as each payment triggers access to your membership.